Industrial worker operating a large metal-cutting machine inside a manufacturing facility, with sparks flying during the cutting process.

 What is noise exposure testing and why is it important?

-Noise exposure testing measures how much sound workers are exposed to over time using Class 1 sound level meters and personal noise dosimeters.
+Noise exposure testing measures how much sound workers are exposed to over time.
 It ensures compliance with OSHA 29 CFR 1910.95 and helps protect employees from hearing loss, fatigue, and long-term health effects.

 What are OSHA’s noise exposure limits?